-Under the Welsh LTT system a 4% surcharge applies to transactions involving the purchase of an additional residential property.
+Under the Welsh LTT system higher LTT rates apply to transactions involving the purchase of an additional residential dwelling.
 Additional property types include second homes and buy to let property.

 The higher LTT rates have been introduced by the Welsh Government and approved by the National Assembly for Wales.
 The higher LTT rates are effective from 1st April 2018.